-The ETUC remains firmly committed to the creation of a global, fair, legally binding and ambitious agreement under the UNFCCC, in line with the International Panel on Climate Change (IPCC) recommendations of greenhouse gas emissions reduction for developed countries (including the EU) of at least -25 to -40% based on 1990 levels by 2020, and -80 to -95% by 2050 to avoid an increase in global temperature of more than 2°C by 2100, including provisions ensuring a Just Transition.1 together with the ITUC, shaped by various studies it has commissioned.
-This resolution is based on all this work and positions, including on the most recent resolution "for a sustainable new deal for Europe: www.etuc.org/a/7743".

-The ETUC urges the EU to speak with one voice and take a unified and strong position in advance of and during the COP17 in Durban.
+- 1. The ETUC remains firmly committed to the creation of a global, fair, legally binding and ambitious agreement under the UNFCCC, in line with the International Panel on Climate Change (IPCC) recommendations of greenhouse gas emissions reduction for developed countries (including the EU) of at least -25 to -40% based on 1990 levels by 2020, and -80 to -95% by 2050 to avoid an increase in global temperature of more than 2°C by 2100, including provisions ensuring a Just Transition.1 - 2.
+The ETUC urges the EU to speak with one voice and take a unified and strong position in advance of and during the COP17 in Durban. - 3.

-1. In recent years, the ETUC has adopted a number of resolutions and positions on climate policy,

 Considering the very slow pace of international negotiations and attempts by certain governments to usher in a 'voluntary pledge' system, it is important to avoid a regulatory gap in international emission reduction commitments and to preserve the legally binding and top-down aspects that a 2nd commitment period could bring.
 Therefore, in the absence of a global agreement, the ETUC calls for a minimum of a second commitment period for the Kyoto Protocol based on strong and ambitious emission reduction targets, increased transparency and clear monitoring, reporting and verification (MRV).
 Accordingly, in this case, the ETUC supports the high-ambition model for the second commitment period for the Kyoto Protocol by which: